 - Select the Webhooks section from the menu on the left.

 This page allows you to set and access all webhooks you've set up.
 If you haven't set up any webhooks in Survey123, the page is empty.

-A new page opens where you can set up how the webhook will interact with your survey.
+A new page appears where you can set up how the webhook will interact with your survey.

 - Provide a name for your webhook, which will be used to identify it in the future.

 - The payload URL is where the survey information will be sent.
 This needs to be provided by an external webhook service.

 - The trigger events describe the specific actions that will call the webhook.
 Select New record submitted.

 - Event data allows you to choose the information from your survey that will be included in the payload: Survey info, Server response, Submitted record, User info, and Portal info.
 Check the Survey info and Submitted record options.

 - The Status toggle button determines whether the webhook will be active when saved.
 Leave it set to On (the default).

 - Click Save.

-The webhook is ready to use and will execute every time a survey response is submitted.
+The webhook is ready to use and will run every time a survey response is submitted.
 Rules set in the webhook provider can ensure that an email is sent only if certain criteria are met.